BetterMuSeek

 Fingerboard wood:Chechen

-George Harrison, alongside his classmates, formed a band and took to the stages of Liverpool and Hamburg, Germany, igniting the spark that would eventually blaze into The Beatles – the world’s most successful rock band.
+George Harrison, along with his classmates, formed a band and took to the stages of Liverpool and Hamburg, Germany, igniting the spark that would eventually blaze into The Beatles—the world’s most successful rock band.

 In 1964, during the Beatles’ inaugural U.S. tour, a momentous event unfolded for Harrison.
-He received a game-changing “secret weapon” – a Rickenbacker 12-string guitar – a gift from none other than Francis C. Hall, the owner of Rickenbacker.
+He received a game-changing “secret weapon” – a Rickenbacker 12-string guitar – a gift from Francis C. Hall, the owner of Rickenbacker.
 Sensing the potential to introduce his guitars to the British invasion, FC Hall arranged a meeting with the band through Brian Epstein.
-John Lennon, after exploring several models, knew he had found the perfect match for Harrison in the 360/12.
+After exploring several models, John Lennon knew he had found the perfect match for Harrison in the 360/12.
 The Melody Maker magazine coined the term “secret weapon” of the Beatles.

 The Beatles 12 string